 Financial Habits of Successful People

-The Architecture of Enduring Wealth
+Architecture of Wealth

 True financial mastery is rarely about a single "lucky break" or a high salary alone.
 It is the result of a systematic approach to capital allocation.
 While the average person views money as a tool for consumption, successful individuals view it as a tool for production.
 This shift in perspective transforms every dollar into a "financial soldier" tasked with capturing more value.